sum12/scripts/README.md

 a file based lock has been devised.
 The lock is however not safe, and can lead to disaster in case the script exists without removing the lock it held.

+## msgReceived.sh
+This script is part of the `gammu` env.
+The script is run whenever gammu receives as sms.
+The sms is parsed for its commands.
+And then an approproate action is taken in most cases an email is sent.

+There are various commands in the email, like expense management, todo management and blog management.